denisyukphp/throttler/docs/index.md

 $strategy = new WeightedRoundRobinStrategy($counter);
 ```

-Now the Throttler will resume work from the last node according to the chosen strategy.
+Now Throttler will resume work from the last node according to the chosen strategy.

 ## Serialize strategies

-A [SmoothWeightedRoundRobinStrategy](../src/Strategy/SmoothWeightedRoundRobinStrategy.php) does not supported counters.
+[SmoothWeightedRoundRobinStrategy](../src/Strategy/SmoothWeightedRoundRobinStrategy.php) does not supported counters.
 Instead it you can serialize and unserialize this strategy to keep last state:

 ```php
 <?php